eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 8 - Transformer Models.md

 * ![[Pasted image 20231010144327.png | 500]]

 * Adding context words, for example with sliding window is better:
-* If we sum all all words into the next node all words contribute equally, maybe not optimal
+* If we sum all words into the next node all words contribute equally, maybe not optimal
 * ![[Pasted image 20231010144347.png | 500]]

 * Ideally we want one hot encoding for all words
-*
 * ![[Pasted image 20231010144552.png | 500]]

 # Self-attention
 ---
 ## Methods for computing the h layer

 * **Simple average:**